Home

 Instead of buying the over-brewed slop you usually find in these places, just take a supply of your favorite coffee beans with you, and make a brew in your travel mug whenever you want it.
 All you need is hot water.

 As for the coffee grinds, you can either grind enough coffee before you leave home and take it with you in an airtight container.
-Or, for the super-purist, travel with a small coffee grinder.
+Or, for the super-purist, travel with a small manual coffee grinder.

 Most new innovations in the coffee business – like single-serve pod brewers -- are complicated, hi-tech and expensive.